Australians take stock of flood damage amid warnings of more rain

 Some Maribyrnong residents blamed a floodwall erected around the nearby Flemington Racecourse, home to next month’s annual Melbourne Cup horse race, for worsening the flooding, local media reported.

-Motel owner Meagan Keating in Rochester, one of the worst-hit towns about 200km northwest of Melbourne, is getting ready to begin her clean-up.
+Motel owner Meagan Keating in Rochester, one of the worst-hit towns about 200 km (124 miles) northwest of Melbourne, is getting ready to begin her clean-up.

 “I’m just looking forward to turning my no vacancy off and being able to welcome people back,” she told the Australian Broadcasting Corp.
 “The biggest challenge is where do you start?“ REUTERS